rich-newman/typescript-analyzer/README.md

 Note that if 'Use tsconfig.json files' is true then the options 'Ignore nested files' and 'Ignore patterns' apply to the discovery of tsconfig.json files, not the files that are linted.

-### Fix TypeScript Analyzer Errors

-The TypeScript Analyzer puts a menu option on the context menu in Solution Explorer that will attempt to fix linting errors in the file or files clicked on.
-This uses TSLint's 'fix' option.
-It updates files in place on the hard drive.
-That is, it overwrites them immediately, so use this option with care.
-It also can only fix errors for which fixers have been written.
-Please refer to the TSLint documentation for more details.

-### Run on Build

-There is a 'Run on build' option under Tools/Options/TypeScript Analyzer.
-By default this is set to false.
-If it is true the analyzer will run before any build and report linting errors in the files being built.

-If, additionally, 'Show errors' is set to true then the analyzer will fail a build if it finds any errors when linting the build files.
-For these purposes 'errors' are anything displayed as errors in the Error List Window.
-See the section on Errors/Warnings below.

 ### Default tslint.json

 The TypeScript Analyzer has a default tslint.json file.
 This is used on initial install, or if it's reset with 'Tools/TypeScript Analyzer/Reset TypeScript Analyzer Settings'.
 It can be overridden by including your own tslint.json in a project, or by editing it with 'Tools/TypeScript Analyzer/Edit TSLint settings'.